codelabs-ch/mugenhwcfg-live/README.md

 When booted, the live system will automatically run several tools to collect hardware information and topology.
 The generated output will be stored in the `/home/user/mugenhwcfg/` directory.

-To build the ISO image on a Debian 11.x (bullseye) system with `live-build` installed, clone this repository and run:
+To build the ISO image on a Debian 12.x (bookworm) system with `live-build` installed, clone this repository and run:

 ```
 sudo lb build